hamogu/doc/source/examples/simobs/simobs.rst

 assumes that spectrum does not vary much over the scale of the RMF.

 The first step is to create the ARF to be used for the flux-correction.
-The creation of the ARF is straightforward via the Bourne shell script:
+The creation of the ARF is straightforward via this Bourne shell script:

 .. literalinclude:: runmkarf.sh
    :language: bash